New limits on Anomalous Spin-Spin Interactions

 The spin source is made from multiple rectangular blocks of SmCo$_5$ permanent magnet with $7.6\times7.6\times20.3\,$cm$^3$ total volume surrounded by a cylindrical soft iron flux return with an outer diameter of 15.2 cm and length of 22.9 cm.
 The axis of the spin source is 25 cm away from the center of the comagnetometer cell.
-The remnant magnetic field outside of the iron cylinder is equal to 0.6 mT, in good agreement with finite element magnetic field analysis.
+The remnant magnetic field outside of the iron cylinder is about $0.6\,$ mT, in good agreement with finite element magnetic field analysis.
 To further reduce this field, a cosine coil is mounted on the outside of the iron cylinder and three layers of $\mu$-metal shields are added around the spin source.
 The coil allows us to cancel the residual leakage of the fields by a factor of 10 or alternatively increase the field to check for systematic sensitivity of the comagnetometer.
 The orientation of the spin source is reversed by rotating the cylinder around its axis using a stepper motor and a timing belt while keeping the outer two magnetic shield layers fixed.
 The residual magnetic field correlated to the orientation of the spin source is equal to approximately $2.5\times10^{-9}\,$T. The comagnetometer apparatus is vibrationally isolated from the mechanical rotation system inside the vacuum bell jar.

-Fully magnetized SmCo$_5$ with $B_0 \approx 1$ T has an electron spin density of $\sim\, 8.2\times\, 10^{22}\,\text{spin}/\text{cm}^3$~\cite{heckel2008preferred}.
+Fully magnetized SmCo$_5$ with $B_0 \approx 1$ T has an electron spin density of $4.5\times\, 10^{22}\,\text{spin}/\text{cm}^3$~while soft iron with the same magnetization has a spin density of $8.2\times\, 10^{22}\,\text{spin}/\text{cm}^3$~ \cite{heckel2008preferred,ji2017searching}.
 Hence the spin source posses a large net electron spin while having only a small residual magnetic dipole moment.
 The presence of net spin in a similar structure had been verified in \cite{heckel2008preferred} by observing the gyrocompass signal.
 The use of magnetic shielding does not screen anomalous spin interactions.
 Magnetic shielding around the spin source has a similar spin content to the soft-iron flux return.
 The magnetic shielding around the comagnetometer cannot hide the signal, as discussed in~\cite{kimball2016magnetic}, because we compare spin interactions of electron and nuclear spins in the $^{87}$Rb-Ne comagnetometer.
 The rotation of the spin source is controlled by a separate computer to minimize possible cross-talk with the main system operating the experiment.

 Data is collected in intervals of $250\,$s during which the spin source is rotated by 180$^{\circ}$ 19 times every 12 seconds.
 String analysis \cite{kornack2005test} is used to calculate the correlation of the comagnetometer signal with spin source orientation, using only the last 2 seconds to allow the system to settle mechanically after each rotation.
 The $B_z$ field is adjusted at the end of each interval, while the other field components are zeroed and the comagnetometer sensitivity is calibrated every seven hours.